 Paid Family and Medical Leave is available to almost everyone working in Washington.
-You are able to receive the benefit when you:
+You can receive the benefit when you have:

-- Have worked 820 hours (about 16 hours a week) in employment in Washington during the "qualifying period." - 2.
+- 1. Worked 820 hours (about 16 hours a week) in employment in Washington during the "qualifying period." - 2.
 Experienced a "qualifying event."

 Full-time, part-time, temporary and seasonal work counts.
-The benefit is also portable between jobs, which means all the reportable hours you work in Washington count toward eligibility, even if you work multiple jobs or switch employers.
+The benefit is also portable between jobs, so if you work more than one job or switch employers all the reportable hours you work in Washington count toward eligibility.